kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 }
 ```

 defines the Zookeeper instance in our example with a name of `zook` and a parameter `NODE_COUNT` set to 3.
-Note the `operator_version_name` that this instances is built from is referenced directly from the `kudo_operator.zookeeper` object.
+Note the `operator_version_name` referenced by this `kudo_instance` is referenced directly from the `kudo_operator.zookeeper` object, which causes a dependency between the nodes, as we'll see later in this section.
 This ensures that the `Operator` is installed before we try and create the `Zookeeper` instance.

 The `kudo_instance` resource has several computed values that can be used as inputs to future resources.
 The `kudo_instance` provides a list of all `pods`, `deployments`, `services`, `statefulsets`, `pvcs` and `configmaps` that are owned by the instance, as well as all `output_parameters` which combine the default `parameters` defined in the `OperatorVersion` with the local overrides for the `Instance`.
 As a result, we can define the following [local](https://www.terraform.io/docs/configuration/locals.html) value, which provides a connection string to the Zookeeper instance: